QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

    Once the Windows VM boots, a CDROM should appear in the ‘My Computer’ menu (typically as ``D:`` or ``E:``) with the setup program with the setup program ``qubes-tools-x64.msi`` for Windows 7 or ``qubes-tools-4.2.1.exe`` for Windows 10 and 11 in its main directory.

 3. Install Qubes Windows Tools by starting the setup program (logged in as administrator), optionally selecting the ``Xen PV disk drivers``.

+  **Caution:** The Qubes graphics driver is still in experimental development.
+It may work or not, possibly depending on your hardware.
+So, in Windows 10 and 11, it may be less risky to install Qubes Windows Tools without selecting this driver, and later on, to try it in a clone of your Windows VM by re-running the installation in change mode.

    **Warning:** The installation of the PV disk drivers may lead Windows to declare that the hardware has changed and that, in consequence, the activation is no longer valid, possibly complaining that the use of the software is no longer lawful.
 It should be possible to reactivate the software if a valid product key is provided.